 Investments in real estate deliver returns in two ways – capital appreciation and rentals.

 However, unlike other asset classes, real estate is highly liquid.

-Real estate is a good idea in the current situation, when India is on a growing trajectory and many new and investor-friendly reforms are coming in this sector.
+Real estate is a good idea in the current situation when India is on a growth trajectory and many new and investor-friendly reforms are coming in this sector.